kufu-ai/kanvas/README.md

   - 02-argocd
   - 03-argocd-resources

-In the second form, `depends_on` values are induced from the two digits before `-`, so that the projects are planned and applied in the ascending order of the denoted number.
+In the second form, `needs` values are induced from the two digits before `-`, so that the projects are planned and applied in the ascending order of the denoted number.

 The above configuration implies that: